Fabio Capello: Roma

 That was Roma's first major honour in a decade and only the third time ever that they had been crowned champions of Italy.
 Following the title win there was also a widespread belief that he had done a secret deal to succeed Sir Alex Ferguson at Manchester United.
 Ferguson had announced his decision to retire, with Capello a leading candidate to replace him allegedly going so far as to meet with the Manchester United chairman Martin Edwards.
 Capello did little to dispel the rumours when he remarked, "I like the spirit of English football and I would like to work in English football", adding that it was an honour to be pursued by the club.

-Capello's link with United eventually came to nothing after Ferguson abandoned his decision to retire and signed a new contract, with Martin Edwards claiming that United had been three or four days away from appointing a new manager, believed to be Capello, when Ferguson changed his mind.
+Capello's link with United eventually came to nothing after Ferguson abandoned his decision to retire and signed a new contract, with Martin Edwards saying that United had been three or four days away from appointing a new manager, believed to be Capello, when Ferguson changed his mind.
 The 2001–02 season developed into a battle between Roma and Juventus.
 After a heated encounter between the teams, Capello used an interview to criticise Luciano Moggi from Juventus, particularly their dealings with players agents.

 Capello signed a new contract in April 2002, worth £2.37 million a season.
 One of the highlights of the season was a 5–1 win over rivals Lazio which saw Montella score four goals.
 The defence of the title, however, was dealt a major blow when the club drew with bottom-placed Venezia, as Roma finished second in the table behind Juventus by a single point.
 The following season Roma failed to maintain a serious challenge, and finished in eighth.

 Their Champions League ambitions were also ended following a defeat and a draw against Arsenal which saw them finish bottom of their group.
 Once again, it had been English opposition that had thwarted Roma in Europe.
 Roma lost the Coppa Italia final to Milan, with Capello particularly angered by supporters who waved banners calling on him to go.
 Capello's final year at Roma began well with the team playing much better football.
 They went on a seven-game winning streak before Christmas, including comfortable victories over Juventus and Inter Milan.
 This led to speculation linking him with Juventus, despite his past differences with Luciano Moggi.
 Capello believed he had taken Roma as far as he could, and began to seriously consider a move.
 In the run-in, the club's form dipped and they ended up finishing 11 points behind champions Milan.